w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/sounds-identified.md

 <i>Meaningful sounds in captions</i>

 <b>Procedure</b>
-1. Identify all audio or video with captions within the unit of conformance.
+For all audio content:
-2. Identify which ones include meaningful non-verbal audio.
+2. Identify meaningful non-verbal audio (sounds).
-3. Captions include a description of the meaningful non-verbal audio.
+3. Check that captions include a description of the meaningful non-verbal audio.

 <b>Expected results</b>
 * #3 is true.